KNowledgeOnWebScale/NO3/README.md

 NO3 was developed to have basic Notation3 support in JavaScript for environments that don't require all features of a [CWM](https://github.com/sbp/cwm) or [EYE](https://josd.github.io/eye/) processor.

+## Naming

+NO3 read as Notation 0.3 (because the lack of features) and interpreted as the chemical compound Nitrate (NO-3), which can be a fertilizer but also an explosive.

+This code was written for the Mellon Project "Scholarly Communication on the decentralized web" as a proof of concept.